gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Review of relevant documented information relating to the management system of the audited organization

-- Documented information should include, but are not limited to: management system documents and records, as well as previous audit reports
+- Documented information should include, but are not limited to: management system _documents_ and _records_, as well as _previous audit reports_

-  - The review should consider the context of the audited organization, including size, type and complexity, as well as related risks and opportunities.
-The review should also consider the scope, criteria and objectives of the audit
+  - The review should consider the context of the audited organization, including size, type and complexity, as well as related risks and opportunities

+  - The review should also consider the scope, criteria and objectives of the audit

 - The review is generally conducted personally by the Lead Auditor

 == Preparing audit activities

-In preparing the audit, follow Phase 1 - Documentary evidence:
+In preparing the audit, follow _Phase 1 - Documentary evidence_:

 - Normally it is performed in the field

 - Validation of the scope of the management system

 - Gathering information on the legal framework

 - Examination of documents

 - Evaluation of the structure and specific conditions

 - Review of indicators and parameters

-- Establish general preparation for phase 2
+- Establish general preparation for Phase 2

-- Define the plan for phase 2
+- Define the plan for Phase 2

 - Report the findings, including areas for improvement

 We compose the activities as follows:

-- Audit plan
+- _Audit plan_

   - Field of application

   - Criteria Dates and & duration

   - Group of auditors

   - Detailed timetable

   - Planning matrix

   - Auditor requests

   - (Remember to cover shifts)

-- Working documents
+- _Working documents_

   - Checklist